vagrod/zara/README.md

 - ![Flax](http://imw.su/logo-flax-.png) Flax ([more on Flax example](https://github.com/vagrod/zara/wiki/Flax-Demo-Notes))
 - ![netcore](http://imw.su/logo-net-.png) .Net Core 3.1 ([more on .Net Core example](https://github.com/vagrod/zara/wiki/.NetCore-Demo-Notes))

+## Download

 If you want to download only Zara code without any demos and optional stuff, visit [Releases](https://github.com/vagrod/zara/releases) section.\
 It is also available in the Unity Asset format: [here](https://assetstore.unity.com/packages/templates/systems/zara-survival-engine-182386#description).

+All you need to do to include Zara into your project - is to grab `Zara` folder with its `cs` sources, and you're done!

 [What's cooking for v1.05?](https://github.com/vagrod/zara/wiki/Release-Notes)

+## Description

 Zara will be useful for you if you want your game to have weather-aware **health control** with ton of intertwined parameters, **sleeping**, **fatigue**, **diseases** (flu, food poisoning, venom poisoning, angina and so on), **injuries** (cuts, fractures), **food spoiling**, **water disinfecting**, **inventory**, **crafting**, **clothes** with different water/cold resistance levels and more.
 On a surface, it is really easy to [set up](https://github.com/vagrod/zara/wiki/Getting-Started) and use.